CASE STUDY

 Article Overview

-The CBAM is a carbon tariff imposed on carbon-intensive products imported into the EU.
-Under the CBAM, companies will need to disclose annually the emissions embedded in their imports and ‘pay’ for those emissions with CBAM certificates.
+The Carbon Border Adjustment Mechanism (CBAM) is a tariff imposed on carbon-intensive products imported into the EU.
+Under CBAM, companies will need to annually disclose the emissions embedded in their imports and ‘pay’ for those emissions with CBAM certificates.

-The CBAM is a carbon tariff imposed on carbon-intensive products imported into the EU.
-Under the CBAM, companies will need to disclose annually the emissions embedded in their imports and ‘pay’ for those emissions with CBAM certificates.
+The Carbon Border Adjustment Mechanism imposes a tariff on carbon-intensive products imported into the EU.
+Under the regulation, companies will need to disclose annually the emissions embedded in their imports and ‘pay’ for those emissions with CBAM certificates.

 Embedded emissions will be reported on a carbon dioxide equivalent (CO2e) per ton basis, calculated by dividing the emissions from the production of goods by the total quantity of goods produced.
 Annex III of the CBAM agreement contains more detailed guidance on these calculations.

-Exceptions to the CBAM
+Exceptions to CBAM

 The provisional CBAM agreement allows for a reduced tariff on goods that have already been subject to carbon taxation in their country of origin (see Article 9).
 This carve-out is necessary to prevent those goods from being double-taxed (once in the country of origin and once at the EU border).
 In addition, CBAM does not apply to Iceland, Liechtenstein, Norway, or Switzerland.

-Administration of the CBAM
+Administration of CBAM

-The European Commission will be responsible for the centralized administration duties of the CBAM, while national agencies will handle much of the interaction with importers.
+The European Commission will be responsible for the centralized administration duties of CBAM, while national agencies will handle much of the interaction with importers.

-Why did the EU implement the CBAM?
+Why did the EU implement CBAM?

-The EU implemented the CBAM to help solve the issue of ‘carbon leakage,’ which is when production activity shifts away from a regulated region and toward less regulated regions.
+The EU implemented CBAM to help solve the issue of ‘carbon leakage,’ which is when production activity shifts away from a regulated region and toward less regulated regions.

 Carbon leakage typically takes one of two forms.
 The first is when a business relocates production outside of the regulated region in order to avoid carbon taxes.
 The second is when imports from less-regulated regions replace products created within the regulated region due to the increased competitiveness of products from the less-regulated region.

 Preventing carbon leakage has been a perennial challenge for the EU’s Emissions Trading System (ETS).
 The EU’s initial response to this issue was to create a system of free allowances, in which the EU grants emissions certificates to the industries that are most likely to be subject to carbon leakage.
 Though it has helped reduce leakage, this free allowance system has also inhibited the ability of the ETS to achieve its climate goals; companies with free allowances lack much of an incentive to reduce their emissions.
 However, eliminating the free allowances system without any mitigating policy would potentially open the floodgates to future leakage.
-The EU crafted the CBAM to solve this issue.
+The EU crafted CBAM to solve this issue.

-Under the CBAM, the EU will gradually phase out the free allowance system for domestic products while simultaneously phasing in a carbon tax for imported products.
+Under CBAM, the EU will gradually phase out the free allowance system for domestic products while simultaneously phasing in a carbon tax for imported products.
 This dual motion will ensure that imports and Union goods are treated equivalently, increasing the pressure on industries to decarbonize while minimizing carbon leakage.

-What are the potential impacts of the CBAM?
+What are the potential impacts of CBAM?

-• The CBAM solidifies the EU’s position at the vanguard of climate regulation.
+The CBAM cements the EU’s position at the vanguard of climate regulation.
 The EU has already established itself as a leading player in carbon markets with the ETS and in reporting with the Corporate Sustainability Reporting Directive (CSRD) and the Sustainable Finance Disclosures Regulation (SFDR).
 The CBAM marks one more step in that direction.

-• The CBAM continues the EU’s trend of ‘exporting’ Union standards to the rest of the world.
+The CBAM continues the EU’s trend of ‘exporting’ Union standards to the rest of the world.
 Just as the EU’s General Data Protection Regulation (GDPR) caused companies throughout the world to double down on their data privacy policies and controls, so too will the CBAM cause producers globally to focus on the embedded emissions of their goods.
 Being competitive when selling into the EU market will increasingly require being low-carbon.

-• Carbon-intensive products may get more expensive.
+Carbon-intensive products may get more expensive.
 As the EU phases out its policy of free allowances under the ETS domestically and the CBAM imposes tariffs on imports, products with high levels of embedded emissions may increase in price.
 In particular, products from developing and ‘least developed’ countries may become less competitive if those nations lack the resources to accurately measure and/or decarbonize their domestic industries.
 The EU has acknowledged this risk and pledged to provide technical and, in some cases, financial support for these countries.

-• Companies will increasingly rely on sophisticated reporting and disclosure technology.
+Companies will increasingly rely on sophisticated reporting and disclosure technology.
 The requirement for importers to disclose the carbon emissions embedded in their products will require accurate and reliable accounting tools that create minimal additional overhead.
 Software platforms will enable companies to track and disclose product emissions in compliance with CBAM rules.

-December 13, 2022: The European Council and European Parliament reached a political agreement on the CBAM.
+• December 13, 2022: The European Council and European Parliament reached a political agreement on the CBAM.
 Before October 2023, these two bodies will officially adopt the CBAM, and the Commission will craft detailed implementation guidelines in consultation with the expert-led CBAM Committee.

-October 1, 2023: The CBAM will officially enter its transitional phase.
+• October 1, 2023: The CBAM will officially enter its transitional phase.
 During this phase, companies will need to report on the emissions embedded in imported products on a quarterly basis, but will not pay for those emissions.
 The EU will commission a review of the CBAM to assess its efficacy and the potential inclusion of additional sectors and goods not currently covered.

-January 1, 2028: Deadline for the Commission to prepare its first biannual report on the functioning of the CBAM, including updates on carbon leakage, inflation, and the effects of the CBAM on least developed countries.
+• January 1, 2028: Deadline for the Commission to prepare its first biannual report on the functioning of the CBAM, including updates on carbon leakage, inflation, and the effects of the CBAM on least developed countries.

-2034: First year in which importers will be responsible for paying for 100% of the carbon embedded in imported products.
+• 2034: First year in which importers will be responsible for paying for 100% of the carbon embedded in imported products.

 How can businesses prepare for the CBAM?